Ion Dissonance: History

 Antoine Lussier and Sebastien Chaput formed Ion Dissonance during the late summer of 2001 with the intention of creating a fusion of hardcore and metal that was more complex and daring than what they have done before.
 Jean-François Richard would join shortly after on drums.
 With these members, their sound started to take shape, but they still required a few more individuals to fill some parts.
-To that end they recruited Gabriel McCaughry (vocals) and Sebastien Painchaud (bass guitar).
+So in the beginning of 2002, they recruited Gabriel McCaughry (vocals) and Sebastien Painchaud (bass guitar), both of whom were part of various black metal bands around the Montréal area together.

 Upon completing their first official line-up, the band released a demo CD named .357, which was quickly put together in 2002 for promotional purposes to various zines, labels and individuals around North America.
 This demo is now out of print but was released on mp3.com.
 Soon, once obtaining The Gift, they received positive reviews and reactions.
 In this short time, they had to pick an appropriate label to support them and release their first LP.
 They decided to stay with Willowtip Records (Cacophonous Records in Europe).

-The line-up was changed when Sebastien Painchaud was replaced by their second bassist, Miguel Valade.
-With this change, they started playing their first major shows as the opening act for such bands as The Dillinger Escape Plan, Every Time I Die, Daughters, Misery Index, The End, and The Black Dahlia Murder.

-During April 2003, they started the recording process for their first LP, Breathing Is Irrelevant with producer Yannick St-Amand (Neuraxis, Martyr, Despised Icon, In Dying Days), the album was completed in June 2003, and it came out in September 2003.
+The line-up was changed when bassist Sebastien Painchaud was replaced by Miguel Valade.
+With this change, the band performed their very first show in April 2003 in Montreal opening for Every Time I Die and The Dillinger Escape Plan.
+That same month, the group started the recording process for their first LP, Breathing Is Irrelevant with producer Yannick St-Amand (Neuraxis, Martyr, Despised Icon, In Dying Days), the album was completed in June 2003, and saw its release in September 2003.
 It received many favorable reviews from a number of webzines and magazines including Metal Maniacs, Terrorizer and Unrestrained!.

 In 2004, they started their first big tour including shows along US East Coast with Forever Is Forgotten, which was successful due to the positive reaction from the crowds; shows from the East to West Coast of Canada with fellow Canadians The End; this was then followed by the Maryland Deathfest.
 Subsequently, bassist Miguel Valade was replaced by Xavier St-Laurent.